 The annual allowance is a limit to the total amount of contributions that can be paid to defined contribution pension schemes and the total amount of benefits that you can build up in defined benefit pension scheme each year, for tax relief purposes.
-The annual allowance is currently capped at £40,000 although a lower limit of £4,000* may apply if you have already started drawing a pension.
-The annual allowance applies across all of the schemes you belong to, it’s not a ‘per scheme’ limit and includes all of the contributions that you or your employer pay or anyone else who pays on your behalf.
+The annual allowance is currently capped at £40,000 although a lower limit of £10,000* known as the Money Purchase Annual Allowance (MPAA) may apply if you have already started drawing a pension.
+The government has announced that this is reducing to £4,000 gross p.a. and will be backdated to apply from 6th April 2017.* The annual allowance applies across all of the schemes you belong to, it’s not a ‘per scheme’ limit and includes all of the contributions that you or your employer pay or anyone else who pays on your behalf.

 If you exceed the allowance

 If you exceed the annual allowance in a year, you won't receive tax relief -on any contributions you paid that exceed the limit and you will be faced with an annual allowance charge.

 The annual allowance charge will be added to the rest of your taxable income for the tax year in question, when determining your tax liability.
 Alternatively, if the annual allowance charge is more than £2,000, you can ask your pension scheme to pay the charge from your benefits.
 This means your pension scheme benefits would be reduced.